-within the supply chain are not directly pressured, to drive whilst fatigued or breach their work/rest hours.
+All planning of tonnage movements and deliveries within timeframes are prepared with appropriate time so parties within the supply chain are not directly pressured, to drive whilst fatigued or breach their work/rest hours.
 Changes will occur to schedules.
-Parties sending and receiving goods will ensure some flexibility with pick-up and delivery times so drivers are not directly pressured, or feel indirectly pressured, to drive whilst fatigued or breach their work/rest hours. • We will have in place agreed procedures for the reporting of and dealing with fatigue breaches. • When required, only engage subcontractors that are verified and deemed competent and compliant. • Processes will be in place to periodically monitor and verify compliance of subcontractors used in the transport activity.
-Packer • Packers, who can assess the fatigue of the driver, are provided training and awareness of signs of fatigue and are empowered to take preventative action including reporting incidences of driver fatigue to driver's employer/operator.
+Parties sending and receiving goods will ensure some flexibility with pick-up and delivery times so drivers are not directly pressured, or feel indirectly pressured, to drive whilst fatigued or breach their work/rest hours.
+We will have in place agreed procedures for the reporting of and dealing with fatigue breaches.
+When required, only engage subcontractors that are verified and deemed competent and compliant.
+Processes will be in place to periodically monitor and verify compliance of subcontractors used in the transport activity.
+Packer Packers, who can assess the fatigue of the driver, are provided training and awareness of signs of fatigue and are empowered to take preventative action including reporting incidences of driver fatigue to driver's employer/operator.
 Where a company has processes/actions that can impact on delivery windows, truck turnaround times and delays a process to monitor truck turnaround times and delays and, when required take remedial action to review and improve container loading/unloading arrangements and practices.
-We will regularly review business practices including packing Loading Manager times and delays in consultation with impacted CoR parties.
-Loader Unloader • Loading Managers, Loaders and Unloaders, who can assess the fatigue of the driver, are provided training and awareness of signs of fatigue and are empowered to take preventative action including reporting incidences of driver fatigue to driver's employer/operator. • Where practical, loading and unloading premises will provide suitable rest facilities in an environment that promotes effective and safe rest and/or sleep opportunities. • Where a company has processes/actions that can impact on delivery windows, truck turnaround times and delays a process to monitor truck turnaround times and delays and, when required take remedial action to review and improve loading/unloading arrangements and practices. • We will have in place agreed procedures for the reporting of and dealing with fatigue breaches.
-Executive Officers (of all parties) • We will proactively verify the effectiveness of our processes and management systems to ensure drivers are not pressured to drive while fatigued or breach their work/rest hours.
+We will regularly review business practices including packing times and delays in consultation with impacted CoR parties.
+Loading Manager Loader Unloader Loading Managers, Loaders and Unloaders, who can assess the fatigue of the driver, are provided training and awareness of signs of fatigue and are empowered to take preventative action including reporting incidences of driver fatigue to driver's employer/operator.
+Where practical, loading and unloading premises will provide suitable rest facilities in an environment that promotes effective and safe rest and/or sleep opportunities.